Fall Registration

 • Introduction to Marine Science Lecture and Lab: MSC 111 and MSC 112.

-• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections (See Below).
+• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections.
 Students who are placed into MTH O99 or MTH 101 are advised to consider additional coursework in the summer and/or fall to advance in their math sequence.

-• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), take GSC 110 or GSC 111, MSC 203 or MSC 204.
+• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB HL score of 7), take The Earth System (GSC 110) or Earth System History (GSC 111), Environmental Statistics (MSC 204), or Foundations of Computational Marine Science (MSC 203).

 See Bulletin for